genedan/TmVal/docs/usage/growth/tiered.rst

    my_amt = Amount(gr=my_tiered_bal, k=18000)
    print(my_amt.val(10))

-You can also use :code:`TieredBal` to find the times at which you would expect the interest rate to jump, given an initial investment.
-We do this by calling the method :code:`get_jump_times()`.
-How long will it take to hit 2% and 3% interest?
+You can also use :class:`.TieredBal` to find the times at which you would expect the interest rate to jump, given an initial investment.
+We do this by calling the method :meth:`.get_jump_times()`.
+Assuming no future contributions, how long will it take to hit 2% and 3% interest?

 .. ipython:: python